danpla/dpscreenocr/doc/manual.md

       a proper [shebang][].

     * (Windows) Are you trying to use a batch file (".bat" or ".cmd")?
-      This is not allowed for safety reasons.
+      This is not allowed because there is no way to safely pass them arbitrary text.
 Please use another scripting language instead.

 *   **(Unix) Recognition is very slow**